 Contract – We need your data in order to fulfil our obligations to you.
 For example, to see you in clinic we need your information to create a new patient profile on our patient database.
 To commence treatment, we need a record of personal and medical history to ensure that your treatment is clinically appropriate, safe and effective.

 Legal Obligation – There may be some situations where we are required by law or regulatory bodies to process your data.
 For example, we may be required to gather information as part of investigations by regulatory bodies, such as the Care Quality Commission (CQC), or in connection with legal proceedings or requests.

 Legitimate Interests – We may sometimes require your data to pursue our interests in such a way that might reasonably be expected as part of running our business but does not significantly impact your rights or freedom.
 For example, we will use the contact details you provide to call, email, SMS or instant message you regarding your enquiry, or to provide you with requested and/or relevant information.
 We may also combine and anonymise your data with that of other patients to identify trends, complete patient audits and to help make improvements to our service.

 Furthermore, we process your sensitive personal data (or special category data), in line with the condition that it is necessary for medical diagnosis and the provision of health care and treatment.

 There are a variety of ways that we may collect your personal data.
-These include, but are not limited to:
+These include:

 We collect various types of personal data.
-These include, but are not limited to:
+These include:

 We strive to provide you with the best possible patient experience.
 This starts with your very first interaction with us and continues through your entire patient journey.
 One way to achieve this is to have a better understanding of who you are by collecting data about you.
 We use this data to make improvements to our service and to communicate information that you are likely to be interested in.